denoland/manual/node/npm_specifiers.md

 # Using npm packages with npm specifiers

-Deno release 1.28 offers stabilized support for npm specifiers. npm specifiers allow you to use npm modules directly in Deno with a higher chance of compatibility than importing from CDNs, particularly if the modules depend on artifact files in their package.
+Deno 1.28 stabilizes support for npm specifiers, which allow you to use npm modules directly in Deno with a higher chance of compatibility than importing from CDN's, particularly if the modules depend on artifact files in their package.

 It is important to emphasize that even though this feature was stabilized for use with `deno run` and some other sub commands in Deno 1.28, it is still under